Sunday, November 13, 2011

 Bradley Hennenfent, M.D. - Biography: Basketball & Medical

 I recently needed to provide a short biography for a business transaction regarding a patent pending invention involving basketball.
-I have several patents and trademarks in the works, including medical patents, so I am sharing my biography here.
+I have several patents and trademarks in the works, including medical patents, so I am sharing my basketball/medical biography here.

 Overview